-2.5.1.3 Administration, Operations and Maintenance, and Storage Buildings
+2.5.1.3 Administration/Operations and Maintenance/Storage Buildings

-All Action Alternatives would involve the construction of an administration and operations building and a maintenance and storage building.
-These buildings would be located along the existing gravel access road to the Funks PGP on approximately 0.15 acre.
+The Project would involve the construction of an administration and operations building and a maintenance and storage building.
+These two buildings would be located along the existing gravel access road to the Funks PGP on approximately 0.15 acre.
 The administration and operations building would be a one-story building encompassing approximately 3,400 square feet.
-The maintenance building would be a one-story building encompassing roughly 2,700 square feet that would include space for equipment storage and maintenance rooms to support the Project facilities.
+The maintenance and storage building would be a one-story building encompassing roughly 2,700 square feet.

-The utilities that would be required for these buildings would be a septic system at least 100 feet away from Funks Reservoir and Funks Creek (per county code), potable water provided via groundwater wells, and electricity obtained from the Funks Reservoir switchyard.
+Utilities required for these buildings include a septic system at least 100 feet away from Funks Reservoir and Funks Creek (per county code), potable water provided from groundwater wells, and electricity obtained from the Funks Reservoir switchyard.
 The building designs would be in accordance with the California Building Code and would provide asphalt concrete paved onsite parking and vehicular access.
-See Figure 2-22, Administration and Operations Building, and Figure 2-23, Maintenance and Storage Building, for the plan view and elevation view of these two buildings.
+Figures 2-22 and 2-23 show the plan view and elevation view of these two buildings.

-Construction of the proposed buildings would include the following: clearing and grading; transporting materials and placing them at staging areas; constructing ancillary facilities (e.g., potable water source, septic system, lighting, concrete pad for refueling island, aboveground fuel tanks, perimeter fencing); and performing site restoration after construction is complete.
+Construction of the buildings would include clearing and grading; transporting materials and placing them at staging areas; and constructing ancillary facilities (e.g., potable water source, septic system, lighting, concrete pad for refueling island, aboveground fuel tanks, perimeter fencing).